lo3-lang/lo3-core/README.md

 > Currently the code is only available on linux, because in windows there is no getline ...

+> [!NOTE]
-> NOTE: Claude Code is not used for the core func of this repo.
-Only for bug fixes (human in a loop - version)
+> Claude Code is not used for the core func of this repo.
+> Only for bug fixes, test/ (human in a loop - version)

 ## What is this language about?
 lo3 is a token based interpreted programming language written in C.